kubukoz/blog/mdoc/flakes-first-steps.md

 > scala-cli has a runtime dependency on a Java runtime, and it requires it to be version 17 or above.
 "But we're also adding openjdk11, surely that'll conflict, right?"
 > Well, no - scala-cli's dependency is isolated: no other packages will see it.

 But wait!
 We didn't talk about `pkgs`, did we?
-Also, we still have this impurity of `builtins.currentSystem` that we should deal with, so that we don't need that `--impure` parameter in every call to Nix.
+Also, we still have this impurity of `builtins.currentSystem` that we should deal with, so that we don't need that `--impure` parameter in every call to the Nix CLI.

 ## systems and pkgs